liviux/k8s-cluster-oci-rpi4/README.md

       port: 80
       targetPort: http
 ```
 Run it with `kubectl apply -f longhorn-service.yaml`.
 Now you can access the Longhorn Dashboard in your browser in _10.20.30.1:port_ (or any of your nodes IPs).
-The port you get it from running `bectl describe svc longhorn-ingress-lb -n longhorn-system | grep NodePort`
+The port you get it from running `kubectl describe svc longhorn-ingress-lb -n longhorn-system | grep NodePort`
 Now to make Longhorn default StorageClass.
 Run `kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'` and now you should have only one default in `kubectl get storageclass`.

 ## Portainer